© Copyright Human Rights for Kids 2023

 James received dual baccalaureates in Criminal Justice and Psychology from the University of Nevada Las Vegas and graduated Cum Laude from the University of Maryland School of Law.
 He is licensed to practice law in the state of Maryland and is a member of the bar of the Supreme Court of the United States.
 James was a 2016 Halle Scholar with the Aspen Institute’s Justice & Society Program.
 He was also a finalist for the 2020 Grinnell Prize and 2021 Echoing Green Fellowship.
 In 2021 James was selected as a winner of the Paul H. Chapman Award by the Foundation for the Improvement of Justice and the Social Innovation Pitch Prize by Echoing Green and Barclays.

-Emily Virgin serves as Human Rights for Kids’ Policy Counsel.
+Emily Virgin serves as Human Rights for Kids’ Director of Advocacy & Government Relations.
 In this role, Emily advocates for HRFK’s priority legislation in the states and at the federal level and assists James in strategic litigation.

 Prior to joining HRFK, Emily served in the Oklahoma House of Representatives.
 She was elected to the state legislature in 2010 and reached her term limit in 2022.
 During her legislative tenure, Emily was elected by her peers to be the House Minority Leader.